GenomicsAotearoa/shell-for-bioinformatics/docs/2_download_data.md

         - `-c` option represent **check**

-!!! warning "True story - Applications will not trigger clear error messages for corrupted data"
+!!! danger "Applications will not trigger clear error messages for corrupted data"

         The following is an error message recorded on the log for a failed `bedtools genomecov` process ran on NeSI Mahuika cluster